What is Divorce Mediation?

 - Life insurance coverage

 Attorney John Ullian is a trained mediator and a member of the Massachusetts Council on Family Mediation.
-He is a knowledgeable divorce attorney, with more than 32 years of experience in litigation, negotiation, and appearing in the Probate and Family Court.
-He also authored the book, Divorce – A Hand-holding Consumer's Guide To The Divorce Process.
+He is a knowledgeable divorce attorney, with more than 34 years of experience in litigation, negotiation, and appearing in Probate and Family Court.
+He also authored the book, Divorce – A Consumer's Guide To The Divorce Process.

 Many couples in need of a divorce are concerned about going through a lengthy, costly contested divorce.
 They would prefer to keep things amicable and work cooperatively to try to reach a divorce agreement, but are unable to agree on many of the important legal issues that must be resolved.
 This is when mediation can be a great benefit.
 Couples who elect to pursue divorce mediation over the traditional divorce process do so for a variety of reasons, including the following: